By MELISSA T. CASTRO

 Today, Macallan whisky is one of the most coveted single malt brands in the world, and in keeping with its tradition of showcasing excellence, the company has built a series of honorary whisky embassies around the world that help promote Scotland’s national beverage.

-Their naming as an embassy was explained by Macallan brand director to Mexico Juan Barbaro Jaime, who explained that Kerouac’s dishes embody the essence and spirit of Macallan, serving only the best, forgoing quantity for quality.
+Macallan brand director to Mexico Juan Barbaro Jaime explained the essence and spirit of Macallan, serving only the best, forgoing quantity for quality.

 So how do you pick the Macallan whisky that’s right for you?